mrtomyum/paybox_web/README.md

   + Local pictures and media file.

 + Initialization on boot or manual or push command for "System Health Check-up" such as...
-  + 3G Network status.
+  + 3G Network Status.
-  + Peripheral status as bill and coin acceptor, hopper, printer
+  + Peripheral Status as bill and coin acceptor, hopper, printer
   + Door magnatic sensor
   + Touch screen LCD Mornitor
   + Update time from Paybox NTP Server.